 – George Bernard Shaw

 For more information about Dr. Richard Taylor and Alzheimer’s insights “from the inside out,” please visit his website at Richard Taylor PhD and sign up for his monthly newsletter for up-to-the-month information and candid commentary about Alzheimer’s disease.
+[11/24/2024 TCV Update: URL to the late Richard Taylor PhD website is no longer available.]

 TIPS edited in brackets to read from the caregiver’s point of view.
 (TCV Ed.)